questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 Using a dataset with low cardinality of 100 devices, we hit maximum ingestion throughput of 904k rows/sec, with ClickHouse performing closest at 548k rows/sec.
-When increasing cardinality to 10 million devices, QuestDB sustains 640k rows/sec, and ClickHouse ingestion decreases at a similar rate relative to the device count with 345k rows/sec.
+However, when increasing cardinality to 10 million devices, QuestDB sustains 640k rows/sec, and ClickHouse ingestion decreases at a similar rate relative to the device count with 345k rows/sec.

-The other systems under test struggled with higher unique device count, with InfluxDB ingestion dropping to 38k rows/sec, and TimescaleDB at 50k rows/sec with 10M devices.
-We ran the benchmark suite again on the same AWS EC2 instance, and increased the worker count (16 threads) to the systems under test:
+The other systems under test struggled with higher unique device count, with InfluxDB ingestion dropping to 38k rows/sec and TimescaleDB at 50k rows/sec with 10M devices.
+We reran the benchmark suite on the same AWS EC2 instance and increased the worker count (16 threads) to the systems under test:

 <Screenshot
   alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using sixteen threads"